And One Was Beautiful: Production

 The film was based on a novel by Alice Duer Miller which was bought by MGM in October 1937.
 The book was published in February 1938, The New York Times calling it "an exciting story of manslaughter".

 In November 1939 MGM announced that Maureen O'Sullivan would star, Frederick Stephani would produce and Kathryn Scola was writing the screenplay.
 Virginia Bruce was cast in January 1940.

 In February Laraine Day replaced Maureen O'Sullivan and Bob Cummings and Billie Burke joined the cast.
 Filming took place from February to March 1940.
+Cummings was borrowed from Universal.

 Reception

 The New York Times said it was "more prosaic than lyric."